 Net Turnover (gross invoices, less VAT paid to HMRC) minus Expenses (such as salary, accountancy fees, travel & subsistence, subscriptions, computer consumables, etc).

 This sum will provide you with the pre-tax profit figure.
-However, before paying dividends, you need to consider the company’s tax liabilities first, therefore deduct 19% for Corporation Tax.
-Once you have deducted the taxes due, this will give you the profit after tax figure.
+However, before paying dividends, you must consider the company’s tax liabilities first, so you must deduct Corporation Tax.

 Here is a simple example: